diacritics-owo/axolotl/README.md

 # file = "path/to/file.md" - required if type is "file"

 [modrinth] # optional
-id = "modrinth project id" # required; the modrinth project id of the target project (can be found by clicking the three dots on the project page) featured = true # optional (default true); whether the new version should be featured
+id = "modrinth project id" # required; the modrinth project id of the target project featured = true # optional (default true); whether the new version should be featured

+[[modrinth.dependencies]] # optional (may be present multiple times) id = "P7dR8mSH" # required; the modrinth project id of the dependency (this one is fabric-api) dependency_type = "required" # required; one of "required", "optional", "incompatible", or "embedded"

 [github] # optional
 repo = ["user", "repo"] # required; the target repository draft = true # optional (default true); whether the release should be marked as a draft to review before publishing
 ```

+Note that Modrinth project IDs may be found on a project page with the three dots > Copy ID.

 ### Publishing